KorenEzri/ToDoApp-w-o-jsonbin-/README.md

 - Add a counter element to reflect the **current** number of todos stored in the app.
 This element should have an id of `counter`.

-- Add a button with id `sortButton`.
+- Add a button with id `sort-button`.
 Clicking this element should resort the todo list by their todos priority (DESC)

   ![alt text](./readme-files/todo.gif)